PK

 Example

-function to get the time elapsed for the submitted job identified by the job number 161.
+The following example shows how to use the TIME_ELAPSED function to get the time elapsed for the submitted job identified by the job number 161.

-DECLARE l_time NUMBER; BEGIN l_time := APEX_PLSQL_JOB.TIME_ELAPSED(p_job => 161); END;
+l_time := APEX_PLSQL_JOB.TIME_ELAPSED(p_job => 161);

 Call this procedure to update the status of the currently running job.
 This procedure is most effective when called from the submitted PL/SQL.